pelayo-suarez-rubio/Practical_Work_II/README.md

 - Added the contact, degree, fce, net, topic html to the public directory.
 - Decided to change the styles.css, therefore I created the styles2.css and used it for all the webpages.
 Since it does not say that there can be only one .css in the css folder, then I left the styles.css.
 So I could check back and forth the mistakes, and changes I had to apply.
 - In the about.html I added on the right down corner my only social media account link.
-Since it was ask to be done.
+Since it was ask to be done -- If you click it, you get inside the social media being able to see the account.
 - Added the .gitignore, the template from GitHub called VisualStudio.
 -